 DPT Laboratories – SVP Suite

-Cyma Builders & Construction Managers were retained to provide pre-construction and construction management services for DPT Laboratories new Small Volume Parenterals manufacturing suite at their Lakewood, NJ Facility.
+Cyma Builders & Construction Managers was retained to provide pre-construction and construction management services for DPT Laboratories new Small Volume Parenterals manufacturing suite at their Lakewood, NJ Facility.
 The SVP Suite was the first phase of a multi-phase manufacturing expansion and capacity upgrade.
 The program was constructed within an existing cGMP manufacturing area, requiring strategic implementation of construction and interface with existing utilities.

 Work commenced with construction of temporary containment systems with negative air equipment to ensure adjacent manufacturing operations would not be compromised, followed by demolition of the existing program.
 A new concrete vault was constructed below the existing concrete slab to hold a process waste collection tank, cooling system, and transfer pump assembly.
 A network of Stainless steel process waste collection pipe and drain points were installed to support the manufacturing waste.
 In order to accommodate process support and HVAC equipment a structural steel mezzanine was constructed in the interstitial space and a platform was constructed at the roof level.

 Modular construction was chosen for all clean room walls, ceilings, and doors.
 A ¼” troweled applied epoxy floor system with integral cove base was used throughout as a common floor finish.